ah-cog/sinq-server/README.md

 Configure Apache Server
 =======================

 Apache must be configured for Django.
-On my machine, I conifgured APache for Django by installing mod_wsgi (http://code.google.com/p/modwsgi/).  mod_wsgi is software that allows Apache to host Python web applications such as Django.  mod_wsgi does this by providing Apache an interface to Python as specified by the Web Server Gateway Interface (http://wsgi.readthedocs.org/en/latest/index.html) in PEP 333 document (http://www.python.org/dev/peps/pep-0333/).
+On my machine, I configured Apache for Django by installing mod_wsgi (http://code.google.com/p/modwsgi/).  mod_wsgi is software that allows Apache to host Python web applications such as Django.  mod_wsgi does this by providing Apache an interface to Python as specified by the Web Server Gateway Interface (http://wsgi.readthedocs.org/en/latest/index.html) in PEP 333 document (http://www.python.org/dev/peps/pep-0333/).

 Add the following lines to your Apache configuration file httpd.conf.